 This trail takes approximately 15 minutes to complete, however, make sure to give yourself some extra time to stop and take in the sights and history!

 The Beatrice Blackhurst Trail is a casual walk involving city centre footpaths.
 Some gradual and steep inclines are included as part of the route.

 To follow this trail download the map and guide:.

-Funded by the Heritage Lottery Fund, Preston Remembers is a project that joins together activities, exhibitions, and events between 2014-2018.
-The events are to mark the centenary of the First World War and celebrate the lives of those who served and lived in Preston during this time.
+Funded by the Heritage Lottery Fund, Preston Remembers was a project that joined together activities, exhibitions, and events between 2014-2018.
+The events were to mark the centenary of the First World War and celebrate the lives of those who served and lived in Preston during this time.

-The project is highly successful and has seen the restoration of the Preston Cenotaph and uncovered many stories of the people of Preston during the First World War period.
+The project was highly successful and saw the restoration of the Preston Cenotaph and uncovered many stories of the people of Preston during the First World War period.

 Map addresses for Avenham Park entrance (starting point)